Swiss parliament votes on law to bring FIFA, others, under scrutiny

 The scandal pushed FIFA's once unassailable head, Sepp Blatter, a 79-year-old Swiss man, to resign, with sources telling Reuters and U.S. media that he was himself being investigated by U.S. authorities, something that has not been formally confirmed.

-The dozens of Swiss-based sporting bodies are set up as non-profit associations, the same structure that governs everything from neighborhood gardening groups to pet-breeding clubs, and are largely unregulated by any Swiss agency.
+The dozens of Swiss-based sporting bodies are set up as non-profit associations, the same structure that governs everything from neighbourhood gardening groups to pet-breeding clubs, and are largely unregulated by any Swiss agency.

 The Swiss attorney general, who is looking into the bids for the next two World Cups, welcomed the bill's progress.